 Step 2: Determine the Amount of Borax to Add

-Using a water chemistry calculator, determine how much borax you need to add to your pool.
+Using my borax pool calculator, determine how much borax you need to add to your pool.
 Your water’s chemical composition is what primarily determines this.

 Step 3: Add Borax to Your Pool